isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-03-18-harry-potter-4.md

 ---
 References

-Rowling, J.K., (2000), _Harry Potter and the goblet of fire_.
+Rowling, J.K.
+(2000). _Harry Potter and the goblet of fire_.
 Pottermore
 Limited.